 Top 10 Sorceries in Magic: The Gathering

-As anyone reading this likely knows, collectible card game Magic: The Gathering employs several different types of cards, one of the fiercest being sorceries.
+As any mage worth their Lightning Bolt knows, collectible card game Magic: The Gathering employs several different types of cards, one of the fiercest being sorceries.
 Unlike "permanents," such as creatures or enchantments, sorceries hit the battlefield, apply their effect, and then disappear—but their results are devastating.
 From demolishing enchantments and artifacts to massacring creatures or refilling the hand, these one-offs can easily turn the tide of a match.
 Here are ten of Magic's ultimate sorceries!

 10. In Garruk's Wake